mdbrnowski/codeforces-toolbox/README.md

 `cft test 1234A` compiles your solution, downloads (if not yet downloaded) example test and checks if it passes.

-If your current working directory is `some\path\1234` you can type just `cft test A`.
+If your current working directory is `some/path/1234` you can type just `cft test A`.

-Test will be downloaded only if directories `\in` and `\ans` are empty or do not exist.
+Test will be downloaded only if directories `/in` and `/ans` are empty or do not exist.
 You can force download test from Codeforces by using `cft test A -d` or `cft test A --download`.

 ### Submitting solution

 `cft submit 1234A` submits solution and returns judgement verdict.

-If your current working directory is `some\path\1234` you can type just `cft submit A`.
+If your current working directory is `some/path/1234` you can type just `cft submit A`.

 ## Installation

 Please first install Python 3.7 or higher from [python.org](https://www.python.org/downloads/).
+During installation you should check the option *'Add Python to PATH'*.

 Then just copy and paste in your terminal
 ```commandline